2018 Measurement and Evaluation Symposium

 4:15 – 4:40

-Physical Fitness vs. Physical Activity: Which should be the first and
+Physical Fitness vs. Physical Activity: Methods and Assessment Challenges

 This presentation will address the relationship between youth physical fitness and physical activity, propose the new integrated way to assess and promote physical fitness and activity simultaneously, and how technology can assist the integration.